Sprink

 Solution

-I used the culmination of my knowledge from all of the discovery work to create a new sitemap and preliminary wireframes demonstrating what the tool could be.
 By simply introducing modern paradigms and functionality, the product would streamline users' workflows and ease frustration.
+I used the culmination of my knowledge from the discovery work to create a new sitemap and preliminary wireframes demonstrating what the tool could be.

 The client was elated with the potential of how much easier their lives would be with the new product.
-They signed a contract to move forward with the MVP, but my work didn't stop there.
+They signed a contract to move forward with the MVP.

 MVP Phase

 The dashboard would feed the user information they currently needed to seek out through numerous reports down cumbersome workflows.
-It included live member metrics, member flags, and the ability to pin members and contractors.
-This functionality would save users hours of time per week.
+The new functionality would save users hours of time per week.